BBaloglu/ASHURE/README.md

 ```

 ## Library
 `bilge_pype.py` contains several functions you may find useful for parsing and calling commonly used alignment tools.
-See the [demos](https://github.com/bbaloglu/ashure/demos) folder for how some of these functiosn are used.
+See the [demos](https://github.com/bbaloglu/ashure/demos) folder for how some of these functions are used.

 ## Contact information
-Submit help and bug reports to me via twitter.

-Follow and tweet to: [@bilgeMolEcol](https://twitter.com/bilgeMolEcol)
+Contact via email: bilgenurb@gmail.com or twitter: [@bilgeMolEcol](https://twitter.com/bilgeMolEcol)

 ## Acknowledgement
-Thank you thank you me.
-I am the best.
-They dont call me the wise for nothing.
+This study was supported by funding through the Canada First Research Excellence Fund.
+This work represents a contribution to the University of Guelph Food From Thought research program.